 Ideal IRR rate

-A lower IRR might be best if you’re looking for investment stability.
+What is a good IRR in real estate?
+The IRR rule of thumb is that a lower IRR might be best if you’re looking for investment stability.
 A higher IRR might be best if you’re looking for growth.
-The IRR is the percentage at which an investment’s present value equals its future value.
+The IRR percentage is when an investment’s present value equals its future value.
 The highest IRR, the better.

 Investing Based on IRR